EGORIDI/Alpha-blog/README.md

 # README

-This is the repository for the first Alpha-blog app of the Complete Ruby on Rials Developer Course.
+This is the repository for the first Alpha-blog app of the Complete Ruby on Rails Developer Course.

 (This README would normally document whatever steps are necessary to get the